alryaz/hass-hekr-component/README.md

 added to the integration as well as the parent python module.
 Please, read release notes carefully before installing or upgrading. __I am not responsible for damaging your devices in any way!__

+## !!!
+BREAKING CHANGES IN >=0.2.0 !!!
+- Platform setups are no longer supported.
+Unfortunately, this is a trade-off for supporting accounts.
+  When you update to the latest version, a persistent notification will appear containing necessary YAML configuration that you can add to your configuration.yaml file.
+- Config entry management mechanism vastly overhauled.
+While this should not influence existing setups, it is advised to keep a backup of `core.config_entries` on update.
+- From now on, entries created within interface **will override** YAML configuration.
+This is done to facilitate capability of removing YAML entry live and replacing it with different config.

 ## Contribution

 If you found yourself using Wisen application with any of your Smart Home devices, contact me via